Non Sequitur by Wiley Miller for May 30, 2024

 5. 3dflags usaal1 5

-Alabama Al about 1 month ago
+Alabama Al 7 months ago

 In the “Dominion Voting Systems v.
 Fox News Network” defamation case, FOX News admitted that the news network knowingly lied about voter fraud and a lot more.
 One might have thought that FOX News’ credibility would have plummeted … but no. That confession doesn’t seem to have fazed the average FOX News viewer in the slightest.